 Place the toasted bread in a greased baking dish, and use a zester to zest orange peel over the dish.

-Step 3: Add the batter
+Add the batter

 Mix together the eggs, cream, milk, spices, sugar, and Vermont maple syrup.
-Pour the batter over the bread, making sure every piece gets kissed by the eggy liquid.
+Pour the egg batter over the bread, making sure every piece gets kissed by the eggy liquid.

-Step 4: Chill it overnight
+Chill it overnight

 Wrap the dish and pop it in the fridge to rest overnight.

-Step 5: Bake it!
+Bake it!

-Step 6: Add a sweet drizzle
+Add a sweet drizzle

 Stir together a little orange juice and maple syrup, then drizzle this over the top of the hot dish.
 Then serve up this French Toast Bake while it's warm.